 Check out our Fruit Tree Harvest Chart to plan for successive harvests.

-Ship up to 10 Bare Root Trees for Only $25!* *Shipping offer only available to the lower 48 states.
-Nut & multi-graft trees count as 2 when calculating shipping.
+Ship up to 10 Bare Root Trees for As Low As $25!* *Shipping offer only available to the lower 48 states.
+Offer applies to those shipping West of the Rocky Mountains. $35 Flat Rate available to those shipping East of the Rocky Mountains.
+Actual shipping cost will be calculated based on your zip code.
 Offer applicable to bare root trees only.
 Ships via FedEx Home/Ground.
 Cannot ship to P.O. boxes.

 Cannot ship to the following states: AK, HI, PR, VI, GU.

 Cannot ship via USPS.
 Cannot ship via SmartPost.
 Cannot be combined with other items in a package, due either to its size or manufacturer packaging.